Translate

 Intent

-The national curriculum for Science aims to ensure that all pupils:
+The national curriculum for Science ensures that all pupils develop:

-• Understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them
+• An understanding of the nature, processes, and methods of science through a variety of scientific enquiries that enable them to investigate and explain the world around them.

-• Scientific skills required to understand the uses and implications of science, today and for the future.
+• The scientific skills necessary to appreciate the uses and implications of science today and in the future.

-Our School Mission Statement of ‘Many hearts make a school’ and our Learning Powers, are at the heart of our curriculum and all that we do at Brookfield Community Primary School.
+Our School Mission Statement of ‘Many hearts make a school’ and our School Values, are at the heart of our curriculum and all that we do at Brookfield Community Primary School.

 Implementation

-In Science, we implement an inclusive curriculum that meets the needs of all pupils including those with special educational needs and the more able.
+At Brookfield Community Primary School, we implement an inclusive science curriculum that meets the needs of all pupils, including those with special educational needs and disabilities (SEND) and those who are more able.

 Impact